 1854 – The first orange trees are planted in Rancho La Puente.

-1865 – The first general store in the Covina area is built at "Four Corners" ("Las Cuatros Esquinas"), where the San Bernardino stagecoach road intersected the Azusa Cañon road, just east of today's Orange Avenue.
+1865 – The first general store and post office in the Azusa Valley is built at "Four Corners" ("Las Cuatro Esquinas"), on the north side of the San Bernardino Road where it intersected the Azusa Cañon Road, just west of today's Orange Avenue.
 Orange trees are also planted there.

 1868 – Rowland and Workman agree to partition Rancho La Puente; Rowland becomes the sole owner of the land which will later become Covina.